The 17 best deals and freebies for Teacher Appreciation Day and week

 Cheap Caribbean Vacations: One of my favorite travel websites is giving out 50 free round-trip Mexico flights to teachers Monday through May 10.
 Sign up here.

 Chick-fil-A: Teachers score a free sandwich between 11 a.m. and 8 p.m.
-Tuesday with valid ID.
+Tuesday with valid ID at participating locations.
+Contact your local Chick-fil-A for details; click here to find a Chick-fil-A near you.

 Chipotle: Buy one, get one deals between 3-7 p.m.
 Tuesday; teachers who place a regular order score free tacos, burritos, burrito bowls or salads.